geekiam/blog/content/posts/why-run-bitcoin-node.md

 You can be up and running with your own bitcoin node in a matter of minutes.
 In the next article we will explore [how to set up your own bitcoin node using Umbrel](/posts/how-to-run-bitcoin-node-umbrel "How to run a Bitcoin Node with Umbrel | Geekiam").

+## Conclusion
+Learning how to run and manage your own bitcoin node is a key step in becoming a Sovereign Individual.
+It also a key role in helping to protect and secure the Bitcoin network, for the benefit of everyone in the space and for the future.
+Everyone can make a contribution to the network, and running a bitcoin node is one of the easiest ways, and it also helps you to learn more about bitcoin and how it works.

+Buying Bitcoin is more than just buying an asset, it is about taking control of your finances and your future.
+Investing in Bitcoin is investing in yourself and learning how to change the world for the better.
+The current system is broken, and Bitcoin and its network forms a key part of the solution.